DataCurationNetwork/data-primers/Archaeology Data Primer/archaeology-primer.md

 This project is an exemplar because:

--Data is in a recommended file formats (.xls and .xlsx)
+- Data is in a recommended file formats (.xls and .xlsx)

--Varying access levels
+- Varying access levels

--Archaeology Specific Metadata Fields
+- Archaeology Specific Metadata Fields

   -  Spatial Coverage Map
   -  Site Name
   -  Temporal Keywords

--Clear identifiers assigned
+- Clear identifiers assigned

--Documentation to build context about the dataset in sections titled:
+- Documentation to build context about the dataset in sections titled:

   -  Table Information
   -  Data Set Structure
   -  File Information

--tDAR is a domain specific data repository
+- tDAR is a domain specific data repository

 ## Banda through Time